TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UserTsconfig/Options.rst

 ..  deprecated:: 13.1
     This setting has been deprecated and will be removed in TYPO3 v14 due to its lack of accessibility.
-It is being replaced with a new label system for tree nodes.
+It is being replaced with a :ref:`new label system <useroptions-pageTree-label>` for tree nodes.

     In TYPO3 v13 the setting will be migrated to the new label system.
 Since the use case is unknown, the generated label will be "Color: <value>".
 This